AIRLab-POLIMI/active-vision/README.md

    - In `active_vision/src` folder run: `git clone https://github.com/AIRLab-POLIMI/active-vision.git`
    - Copy the content of the cloned `active_vision` folder (also *.git* and *.gitignore* files) into `src` folder, adn remove the folder `images`
    - Downgrade *setuptools* (from 70.0.0 to a lower version): `python3 -m pip install setuptools==69.5.1`
-   - In the workspace folder run: `colcon build --packages-select fruit_picking_interfaces`
+   - In the workspace folder run: `colcon build --packages-select av_interfaces`
    - In the workspace folder run: `colcon build`
    - Ignore warnings
    - `source ~/.bashrc` to make effective the changes (or restart the terminal)